Polkemmet Country Park: The park

+Scottish Owl Centre

+Since 2012 the park has been the site of the Scottish Owl Centre.
+The centre contains dozens of owls, including many breeding pairs.
+The centre holds flight performances for visitors and visitors are able to see most of the owls in their aviaries.
+In July 2019, a Band-bellied owl was born, the first owl of its type from South America to be born in the UK.
+In March 2022, a Short-eared owl was born at the centre, the first such owl to be born in the UK for 30 years.
+In June 2022, a Spectacled owl was born at the centre.

 The Horn

 "The Horn" is a 24 m high sculpture, located at the north-east corner of the country park, beside the M8 motorway.
 The stainless steel sculpture was commissioned by West Lothian Council, and was designed by artists Matthew Dalziel and Louise Scullion.
 It was inaugurated on 21 November 1997 by Magnus Linklater, then chairman of the Scottish Arts Council.
 On windy days, the horn plays recorded music, poetry and famous quotes.

 The Horn could be classed as a speaker in itself, inside the bottom contains two 1990s Yamaha AX-596 Stereo Amplifiers which are connected to a device that automatically plays the content.